God versus Svabhava and its Importance | Cosmological Notes in Theosophy

 THE MAHATMA LETTER correspondences implore us to consider other positions than both the monotheists and modern atheist.
 The idea of Deity as eternal perpetual motion (Breath), or as ever-becoming, many-formed, or protean substance did not begin with Spinoza; though, Spinoza articulated this esoteric doctrine when he contended, that God is Substance.
 This is, if the etymologies and meanings of God (a compound of Coelus and Terra, or two into a unity, i.e., the One Life) and THEOS (represented by the Circle and Center-point) are understood in their pre, or non-Christian sense.

-In this ancient philosophy, all things in nature was born and evolved from Svabhāva or Zìxìng (substance or self-originating nature), in both the manifestation of the universe and physical phenomena.
+In this ancient philosophy, all things in nature were born and evolved from Svabhāva or Zìxìng (substance or self-originating nature), in both the manifestation of the universe and physical phenomena.
 Svabhāva is the protean, eternal Substance, or Nature, Force and Motion, generating cosmic electricity.
 Its phenomenal nature is cognizable by physicists on the cosmic and terrestrial plane.
 This phenomenal nature refers to Sound, Light, Heat, Colour, &c., Blavatsky (The Secret Doctrine, Vol. 1., pg.
 554) explains.
-This position holds to a belief in the eternal indestructibility of MATTER, rather than the conception of the ultimate reality as an entified godhead, or monarchic super-entity-person, constantly playing dice, or chess with the organisms of his creation.
+This position stands on the eternal indestructibility of MATTER, rather than the conception of the ultimate reality as an entified godhead, or monarchic super-entity-person constantly playing dice, or chess with the organisms of his creation.

 Life, we say, is one energy in a law of continuity, acting Proteus-like under innumerable varied forms.
 The philosophy that God is substance is not an ordinary position, because the image of an elder father, an entity or an emperor physically peering down on “His” creations dominate our imagination.